asdf-vm/asdf/docs/guide/getting-started.md

 ### Local

 Local versions are defined in the `$PWD/.tool-versions` file (your current working directory).
-Usually, this will be the Git respository for a project.
+Usually, this will be the Git repository for a project.
 When in your desired directory execute:

 ```shell:no-line-numbers
 asdf local nodejs latest